All About Direct Cremation Costs and Services

 In recent years there has been a huge focus on the costs of funerals, particularly as they just seem to keep going up and up.
 Now, a traditional funeral costs an average of £4,184 (Source: Sun Life Cost of Dying Report 2021), with some costing a lot more if you go for added extras.

 Today’s families are questioning the value of the traditional funeral format and resent paying thousands of pounds for a funeral style that isn’t right for them.
 Of course, they still want good care and good service, but it is only right that a fuss-free service costs less than something more formal.

 What is the cheapest way to be cremated?

-Few people know how much funerals actually cost, or what that cost typically covers, so it can be very hard to set a funeral budget.
+Few people know how much funerals actually cost, or what that cost typically covers, so it can be very hard to set a funeral budget or decide between cremation or burial.
 A family may have an idea of what they want to include in a farewell, but won’t be sure whether they can actually afford it.

 Standard cremation fees are less expensive than burial plots, with an average cost of £776 across the UK (range £400 - 1070 depending on venue), in 2020/21.
 Of course, you need to add the funeral director’s professional fees to this to get the full cost of a funeral.